jeantessier/book-reviews/node_graphql_federation/README.md

 - The Two Towers
 - The Return of the King

-With matching reviews by the Jean Tessier user.
+With a sampling of reviews by the two users.

-All of these entities are indexed in the `search` service.

 ## Sample Queries